 To lessen the risk of restoring a backup containing corrupted data, LISTSERV Maestro provides the opportunity for administrators to create a backup history.
-Each component can be configured to keep a number of previous backups.
 Each time a new backup is made, it is saved into the backup folder configured for the component (see Section 11.3 Configuring the Backup Location).